dashxhq/dashx-java/README.md

 sdk install gradle 8.12
 ```

-## Development

 This project uses gradle wrapper, to initialize it, run:
 ```
 gradle wrapper
 ```

+### Running gradle tasks
-Now, you can build the project using:
+You can build the project using:
 ```
 gradle build
 ```